Treatment of tetralogy of Fallot with complete intracardiac repair (corrective surgery) (program ID: 50059)

-- Comprehensive revision after implantation, including in sepsis, with laser removal of electrodes
+- Comprehensive revision interventions after implantation, including sepsis, with laser removal of electrodes

-- Implantation of mechanical assist devices (artificial heart ventricles – LVAD, RVAD, BiVAD) as a temporary measure before heart transplantation or as a permanent therapy
+- Implantation of devices for mechanical support of blood circulation (artificial heart ventricles – LVAD, RVAD, BiVAD) as a temporary measure prior to heart transplantation or as a permanent therapy

-- Round-the-clock (24 hours a day, 7 days a week) care (extracorporeal life support (ECLS) / extracorporeal membrane oxygenation (ECMO)) with mobile mini-devices of the artificial heart and lungs for the use out of the hospital in patients with cardiogenic shock
+- Round-the-clock extracorporeal life support (ECLS) and extracorporeal membrane oxygenation (ECMO) with mobile mini-devices of the artificial heart and lungs for the use out of the hospital in the patients with cardiogenic shock

-- Aortic aneurysm surgery (for example, supracommissural replacement of the ascending aorta, Bentall procedure, David procedure), also in combination with reconstructive aortic valve surgery
+- Aortic aneurysm surgery (for example, supracommissural replacement of the ascending aorta, Bentall procedure, David procedure), also in combination with aortic valve reconstruction

 - Surgical treatment of acute aortic dissection type A (AADA)